TheGag96/individual-color-variation/README.md

 * `Hijack_GbaPal.s` - Reached from down the call chain after `Hijack_BattleSprite.s` or `Hijack_BattleSprite2.s`.
 Reads `0x023C81C0`, looking for `0xBEEF` to determine whether this is a Pokémon's palette being loaded.
 If so, it uses the current battle sprite ID to index into the personality value table at `0x023C81A4` and then use it to call the code in `hueshift.c`. `0x023C81C0` is then set to `0` so to ensure that this code won't run again unless this is for a Pokémon sprite.

 * `Hijack_MiscSprite.s` - Hijacks inside a function used for loading the palette for Pokémon sprites in miscellaneous circumstances, like during the HM use animation and in the introduction when Professor Rowan sends out a Pokémon.
 Loads the personality value at `0x023C81C4` and calls the code at `hueshift.c`.

+* `Hijack_BoxSprite1.s` - Hijacks inside a function in overlay 14, right before a Pokémon's palette is loaded while in the PC box.
+Sets `0x023C81C0` to `0xB0C5` to be read by `Hijack_BoxSprite2.s` down the call chain.

+* `Hijack_BoxSprite2.s` - Hijacks inside a function used generically to load a palette form a narc file and upload it to palette RAM.
+If `0x023C81C0` was set to `0xB0C5`, a hue shift on the palette is performed using the personality value at `0x023C81C4`.

 ## Credits